jacksonbenete/nfl-rushing/README.md

 Inside the live folder, you'll find a "index.ex", which is the Live`View` file, and a "index_controller.ex" where I extracted all the helper functions and logic that was not the handle_params/3 and handle_event/3 functions.

-Then I created one live component for each needed component.
+Then I've created one live component for each needed component.
-The live component helps into testing the view, and it also helps organizing the code applying the single-responsibility principle.
+The live component helps into testing the view, and it also helps organizing the code applying the single-responsibility principle, although you increase the number of files to handle.

 I wrote tests for each live component, and I've wrote some documentations.
-About this, not all code is documented, and the documentations was more about explaining how I organized the files.
+About this, not all code is documented, and the documentations was more about explaining how I organized the files and some design decisions as well.
 I've tried to write code as DRY as I could, and I've tried to create façades, small functions and utilize the MVC design pattern as much as I could as LiveView kinds of advocate the opposite.

 All events patches the url, so you can also manipulate params directly and share "state" to other users.
-The sorting isn't cumulative, if you sort Yds, you order_by Yds.
+The sorting isn't cumulative, if you sort Yds, you "order_by" Yds only.
 Filter is strict, it start filtering from the third typed character, but you can enable fuzzy filtering.
 Try `?filter=fuzzy`.

 I've found this table design searching about Tailwind tables.
 I liked it very much and stole it for us.
-I put this little boy picture as a placeholder, I thought it would be cool to show the Team logo or wordmark in the future, could be consuming an API or holding the images as assets.
+I put this little boy picture as a placeholder from where I stole this "circle picture" code, I thought it would be cool to show the Team logo or wordmark in the future, could be consuming an API or holding the images as assets.
 Alternatively we could use the players pictures as well.

-The design is responsive, on a medium display the table will receive a scroll, on a small display we start omitting columns to fit.
+The design is responsive, on a "small" and "medium" display the table will receive a scroll.
+Note that "small" isn't mobile.
+I've taken a design decision that I'm not sure if it was a good idea, but since it's only a prototype, I think it's ok:
+On mobile, which is a screen smaller than the Tailwind "small" attribute, we start omitting table columns.
+I'm not familiar with Football, so I'm not sure which columns would be "more important" so it was kind arbitrary.
+However if you turn the phone horizontally and you'll have the entire table available.

+The front-end was tested on Safari, Firefox, Chrome and Chrome mobile (Android Phone).

+### Third Step

+After losing some time trying to discover the best approach to handle a file to the user with LiveView, I decided to use a link and establish a GET route.

+I created three possible ways of handling the file, but used only one.
+The other two are available in the controller with some comments (and ideas about using them).

+The download function was tested on all three major browsers as well as Android, it works sending the user to do a get request passing the parameters (filters, sort orders) in a new tab, so LiveView will not lose connection.